mwhamgenomics/mwhamgenomics.github.io/_posts/2016-05-27-tritone_substitutions.md

 As you can see, you can fiddle about endlessly with chord extensions, and you can do this with the assurance that any extensions you add to a chord will still translate into something meaningful even if you tritone-sub it.

 ### Blues for Alice
 Of course tritone substitutions don't have to be spontaneous - they can be written into the chord changes.
-Take Charlie Parker's Blues for Alice:
+Take the chords for Charlie Parker's Blues for Alice:

     | F     | Em7b5  A7  | Dm7 G7  | Cm7  F7  |
     | Bb7   | Bbm7   Eb7 | Am7 D7  | Abm7 Db7 |